2014 Houston Astros season: August

+On August 2, Jon Singleton connected for an inside-the-park home run, driving in three runners, off Brett Cecil of the Toronto Blue Jays.
+This was the rookie's 10th home run of the season.

+On August 17, Jose Altuve slugged his first career grand slam, off right-hander Joe Kelly, and over the Green Monster at Fenway Park.
+Altuve's home run (6), one of his four hits, capped a six-run second inning as the Astros routed the Red Sox, 8 to 2.
+Collin McHugh (6–9) scattered seven hits and four walks while whiffing six to earn the victory.
+Dexter Fowler (7) and Jon Singleton (11) also homered.
+It was the seventh four-hit game of Altuve's career.

 On August 30, Scott Feldman (8–10) tossed his second career shutout, a three-hitter to lead a 2–0 win over the Texas Rangers.
 The three-hitter matched a career-best, which Feldman tossed during his last shutout the season prior.
 The Astros scored twice in the seventh inning, keyed by Carlos Corporán's double to put runners at second and third.
 Jake Marisnick followed with an RBI infield single, and Corporán scored on a throwing error by reliver Phil Klein (0–2).

+Rookie right-hander Collin McHugh went undefeated in six August starts, yielding a .191 earned run average (ERA) over 37 2/3 innings pitched (IP).
+McHugh surrendered one home run and six walks.